mozilla/pkipolicy/rootstore/policy.md

     must ensure that the applicant has control over all IP Address(es) referenced in the certificate.
 This must be done using one or more of the methods documented in section 3.2.2.5 of the CA/Browser Forum Baseline Requirements.
-The CA's CP/CPS must clearly specify the procedure(s) that the CA employs, and each documented procedure should state which subsection of 3.2.2.5 it is complying with.
+The CA's CPS (or, if applicable, the CP or CP/CPS) must clearly specify the procedure(s) that the CA employs, and each documented procedure should state which subsection of 3.2.2.5 it is complying with.
 5. For certificates marked as Extended Validation, the CA MUST comply with the